pip-services/pip-services-docs/content/en/node/swagger/_index.md

 no_list: true
 weight: 500
 description: >
-  This module provides a Swagger UI that can be added into microservices and is seamlessly integrated with existing REST and Commandable HTTP services.
+  Provides a Swagger UI that can be added into microservices and is seamlessly integrated with existing REST and Commandable HTTP services.
 ---